coder/coder/docs/about/architecture.md

 This architecture is for globally distributed developer teams using Coder workspaces on daily basis.
-It features a single load balancer with regionally deployed _Workspace Proxy Replicas_, several _coderd_ replicas, and _Coder workspaces_ provisioned in different regions.
+It features a single load balancer with regionally deployed _Workspace Proxies_, several _coderd_ replicas, and _Coder workspaces_ provisioned in different regions.

 Note: The _multi-region architecture_ assumes the same deployment principles as the _single region architecture_, but it extends them to multi region deployment